Dunedin: Gold rush era

 By 1874, Dunedin and its suburbs had become New Zealand's largest city with a population of 29,832 displacing Auckland's 27,840 residents to second place.
+A major innovation for the city's rapidly expanding economy was the foundation of the Union Company, a shipping line founded by James Mills in Dunedin in 1875, with the backing of Scottish shipbuilder Peter Denny.
+The line became the largest in the Southern Hemisphere, and by the 1890s dominated shipping along its San Francisco-Auckland-Sydney route.
+Competition from the American line Matson, Inc. after the annexation of Hawaii threatened Union Company's dominance and forced them to switch the Auckland stop for Wellington-Rarotonga-Papeete.

 Between 1881 and 1957, Dunedin was home to cable trams, being both one of the first and last such systems in the world.
 Early in the 1880s the inauguration of the frozen meat industry, with the first shipment leaving from Port Chalmers in 1882, saw the beginning of a later great national industry.
 The first successful commercial shipment of frozen meat from New Zealand to the United Kingdom was on the Dunedin in 1881.

 After ten years of gold rushes the economy slowed but Julius Vogel's immigration and development scheme brought thousands more, especially to Dunedin and Otago, before recession set in again in the 1880s.
 In these first and second times of prosperity, many institutions and businesses were established, New Zealand's first daily newspaper, art school, medical school and public art gallery.
 The Dunedin Public Art Gallery was among these new foundations.
 It had been actively promulgated by artist William Mathew Hodgkins.
 There was also a remarkable architectural flowering producing many substantial and ornamental buildings.
 R. A. Lawson's First Church of Otago and Knox Church are notable examples, as are buildings by Maxwell Bury and F. W. Petre.
 The other visual arts also flourished under the leadership of W. M. Hodgkins.
 The city's landscape and burgeoning townscape were vividly portrayed by George O'Brien (1821–1888).
 From the mid-1890s, the economy revived.
 Institutions such as the Otago Settlers Museum (now renamed as Toitū Otago Settlers Museum) and the Hocken Collections—the first of their kind in New Zealand—were founded.
 More notable buildings such as the Railway Station and Olveston were erected.
 New energy in the visual arts represented by G. P. Nerli culminated in the career of Frances Hodgkins.